Updated Mar 23, 2023

 To help you track down the best home warranty for your condo, we’ve combed through the most reputable providers nationwide and pulled the following five companies for their superior coverage, attention to customer satisfaction, and all-around affordability:

-Out of every provider mentioned in this guide, Choice Home Warranty (CHW) stands out as the overall best home warranty for a condo.
+Out of every provider mentioned in this guide, Choice Home Warranty (CHW) stands out as the best home condo warranty.
 Choice keeps its condo coverage straightforward with its two main coverage options — the Basic Plan and the Total Plan.
 Our experts granted CHW 4.9/5 stars for having comprehensive coverage options and affordable monthly payments for condo owners.

 For just $8 more per month, the Total Plan covers quite a bit more than the Basic Plan, with everything from kitchen and laundry appliances to air conditioning and most other home systems.
 If you can spare the extra couple of bucks, we recommend going all in with the Total plan, that way you’re not blindsided with a claim denial when a key item in your condo needs servicing.